Acoustic Guitar Tonewood Guide

 Walnut Fretboard - Andertons Music Co.

-Walnut offers smooth playability and a bright tone, but with just the right amount of low and mid emphasis to sound balance and relatively transparent.
+Walnut offers smooth playability and a bright tone, but with just the right amount of low and mid emphasis to sound balanced and relatively transparent.

 Micarta